Definition page

 01

-It creates referral links, pages, widgets, and portals.
+It creates referral links, pages, widgets, portals, QR codes, and referral codes.

 02